mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 Click :guilabel:`OK`, then :guilabel:`OK` again.

-If all goes well, the map will now look like this:
+The map will now look like this:

 .. image:: ../_static/symbology/017.png